berlam/debian-lightdm-webkit-greeter/README.md

 ## Credits

-Many thanks to the Launchapd Project.
+Many thanks to the Launchpad Project.
 Maybe this will sometime go the official repo.

 https://launchpad.net/lightdm-webkit-greeter